Nanu00/searchio/README.md

 # wikipediasearch
 A Wikipedia article search engine implemented in Python

-Requires: wikipedia, dotenv
+See requirements.txt for required packages

-wikipedia package can be installed with
+Requirements can be installed with
 ```
-pip install wikipedia
-pip install python-dotenv
+pip install -r requirements.txt
 ```

 How to use: